TeamLapen/Vampirism/docs/publish-versions.md

 **There is no need to modify any gradle properties in the repository anymore**

-It is only required to change `factions_version` in the [gradle.properties](/gradle.properties) file if vampirism uses features of the new faction version.
+If you want Vampirism to depend on the new version.
+You only need to change the `vampirism_factions_version` in the [gradle.properties](/gradle.properties) file.

 ## What is deployed?